 Orientation Dates: Please refer to your current course schedule for the MANDATORY orientation date, time, and location.

-HYBRID BASIC NURSING COURSE
+HYBRID BASIC NURSING ASSISTANT COURSE

 In compliance with the Illinois Department of Public Health, Highland Community College has developed a process for nursing assistants to recertify if he/she has not provided a minimum of eight hours nursing or nursing related services for pay within a consecutive 24 month period.